A sharp uniform-in-time error estimate for Stochastic Gradient Langevin Dynamics: Introduction

-with $T_k := \sum_{i=0}^{k-1} \eta_i$.
-Here, $\xi_k$ are i.i.d. sampled.
-Also we have the following continuous version which coincides with the discrete SGLD at grid point $T_k$:
+Here, $\xi_k$ are i.i.d. sampled random batches chosen at $T_k$ ($k = 0, 1, 2, \dots$).
+Also, in our analysis, we consider the following continuous interpolation version which coincides with the discrete SGLD at each grid point $T_k$:

-At time $t$, denote densities of $X_t$, $\bar{X}_t$ by $\rho_t$, $\bar{\rho}_t$, respectively.
-In this paper, our main results focus on the ``distance" between $\rho_t$ and $\bar{\rho}_t$.
-In our main results, we consider the Kullback-Leibler (KL) divergence \cite{kullback1951information}, defined by
+For any time $t$, denote the time marginal distributions $\rho_t$, $\bar{\rho}_t$ of solutions to \eqref{eq:overdampedlangevin} and \eqref{sgld_continuous}, repsectively.
+We aim to study the ``distance" between $\rho_t$ and $\bar{\rho}_t$, and we mainly consider the Kullback-Leibler (KL) divergence \cite{kullback1951information}, defined by

-where $\mu$, $\nu$ are probability measures on $\mathbb{R}^d$.
-Note that the KL-divergence is not a distance (a metric) in mathematics.
-Furthermore, based on this estimate, convergence rate to the invariant distribution of the Langevin diffusion \eqref{langevinSDE} and results for particular time step sequences will be discussed.
+where $\mu$, $\nu$ are probability measures on $\mathbb{R}^d$ that are absolutely continuous with respect to each other.
+Note that the KL-divergence is not a distance (or metric) in mathematics, since it does not satisfy the triangular inequality.